Skip to main content

 New Jersey snapshot for seniors

 New Jersey is a high-cost state, so local help matters.
-The Census QuickFacts page lists about 9.5 million people in New Jersey in 2024, with 18.0% age 65 or older.
-It also lists median gross rent at $1,720 and says 33.1% of people age 5 and older speak a language other than English at home.
+Census QuickFacts lists New Jersey’s 2024 population at about 9.5 million people.
+It also lists 18.0% of residents as age 65 or older, median gross rent at $1,720, and 33.1% of people age 5 and older as speaking a language other than English at home.

-These facts shape senior services.
-A senior in Newark, Jersey City, or Paterson may need help with rent, transit, and language access.
-A senior in Sussex, Salem, Warren, or Cape May County may need help with longer travel distances and fewer nearby providers.
-A county ADRC is useful because it knows local meal sites, ride options, housing contacts, and service gaps.
+Those facts shape senior services.
+A senior in Newark, Jersey City, Paterson, or Elizabeth may need help with rent, transit, and language access.
+A senior in Sussex, Salem, Warren, Cumberland, or Cape May County may need more help with longer travel distances and fewer nearby providers.
+A county ADRC is useful because it knows local meal sites, senior centers, ride options, housing contacts, and service gaps.

 New Jersey county aging offices

 New Jersey’s official directory says an Area Agency on Aging is designated in each of the state’s 21 counties.
 The same directory says these offices also serve as ADRC lead agencies.
-Use this table to start, then confirm the address, email, and office hours on the official county page.
+Use this table to start, then confirm email, address, and walk-in rules on the official county page before mailing forms or visiting.

 County County aging office Main phone